Barry's Time Travel Review Score

 Use Gift, not Use Weapon

 The aliens have come to gift their language to the humans.
 They say that 3000 years later, they will need the human’s help.
 There is no clarity on the nature of that help that they will need from the humans.
 But they have identified that gifting the humans with non-linear time vision is important and this will somehow enable the humans to help 3000 years later.
-To a lot of people this was annoying because the reason of their “arrival” was not stressed upon in detail.
-I suppose that is not the focus of the movie.
+To a lot of people, this was annoying because the reason for their “arrival” was not stressed upon in detail.
+I suppose that is not the focus of the movie Arrival.
 The focus lies more upon this moment being a crux in the lives of the human race.
-This event will lead to the unification of the world to make us a species that will live long and prosper, and to help other intergalactic beings.
+This event will lead to the unification of the world to make us a species that will live long and prosper and to help other intergalactic beings.

 Because of the preemptive bombing of the craft, the humans are having to brace for a response attack and the base is being evacuated.
 Louise exits the craft, she’s being escorted out.
 The rest of the humans are preparing to go to war with the aliens.
 All the crafts assume a horizontal position.
 Not sure what the relevance of that is.
 Perhaps just bracing for impact.
 They don’t intend to attack the humans, they need the humans to survive.